Measuring Star Formation Histories from Asymptotic Giant Branch Stars I: A Demonstration in M31: Conclusions

 \item Using synthetic data, we show that arbitrary SFHs can be recovered with the widely-used CMD fitting package \texttt{MATCH} using only AGB stars on a NIR CMD.

-\item We use only AGB stars from ground-based UKIRT NIR photometry to measure the SFH over the past 8~Gyr of M31's outer disk covered by PHAT.
+\item We use only AGB stars from ground-based UKIRT NIR photometry to measure the SFH over the past 8~Gyr of M31's NE outer disk ($11<d<20$~kpc) covered by PHAT.
 We find our SFH to be in excellent agreement with the area-matched PHAT SFH from \citetalias{williams17}, which was derived from an optical HST-based CMD.
-The lookback time of this comparison is set by the fidelity of the PHAT SFH; the AGB star CMDs shows populations that are older than 8~Gyr.
-Our tests show that AGB stars-based SFHs can be recovered to ages older than 8 Gyr ago.
+The lookback time of this comparison is set by the fidelity of the PHAT SFH and the depth of our ground-based UKIRT data.
+Our simulations show that theoretically, AGB stars-based SFHs can be recovered to ages older than 8 Gyr ago.

 \item The high luminosities of AGB stars in the NIR and their relative rarity mean that crowding effects are minimal, even across the entirety of M31's disk using UKIRT imaging (i.e., a modest-sized ground-based facility).